ColourlessSpearmint/Mantis/devlog.md

 ## December 30, 2024: Beginning the Neural Network

 I've been putting off actually starting work on the neural network, but I had to start working on it at some point.
 It wasn't actually as much work as I suspected, due in large part because most of the PyTorch code (model.py, replay_buffer.py, train.py) was written by ChatGPT.
 I wrote env.py to integerate ChatGPT's code with the game logic.
 The NN doesn't seem to be learning very well, so I'll have to fix that tomorrow.

+## December 31, 2024: Training Loop Experiments

+Most of what I did today was just experimenting with changing the training loop to see if I could improve the NN.
+I think that having instantaneous true random card generation was a bad idea from the perspective of making results reproducable, so I refactored card generation to include a deck that can be overriden.
+I can't tell if these improvements have helped or not.

+## January 5, 2025: More Training Loop Experiments

+Happy New Year!
+I didn't do any coding for the past four days.
+This wasn't because of any New Year-related festivities, but because I recently bought Factorio: Space Age.
+The factory must grow.

+Anyways, I think that a significant factor to the abysmal learning rate of the NN was that game is completely different in every episode, meaning that the NN doesn't have a chance to develop any strategy.
+Today I had the script cache the initial game state until it starts winning a lot, allowing the NN to replay it until it gets good at those specific starting conditions.

+The win rates are still erratic and vary wildly between executions, but the NN once got up to about 1500/2000 wins.
+Further experimentation is required.